zio/zio-kafka/docs/migrating-to-zio-kafka-3.md

 Zio-kafka 3.0.0 brings a number of backwards incompatible changes:

 1. Removal of all deprecated methods, _including accessor methods,_
+2. Kafka 4.x
-2. The transactional producer is now much easier to use,
+3. The transactional producer is now much easier to use,
-3. Diagnostics set via consumer settings,
+4. Diagnostics set via consumer settings,
-4. `restartStreamOnRebalancing` mode is no longer supported.
+5. `restartStreamOnRebalancing` mode is no longer supported.

 This document helps you migrate from zio-kafka 2 to zio-kafka 3.